 Conclusion: Don’t Break the Law, but You Might Only Get a Fix-it Order

-In conclusion, it seems that the answer to our core question on Teslas has many parts, but all are connected to the same main answer — people don’t want to drill into the front nose cone of their beloved (and exceedingly expensive) Tesla cars.
+In conclusion, it seems that the answer to our core question on Teslas has many parts, but all are connected to the same main answer — people don’t want to stick adhesive onto the front nose cone of their beloved (and exceedingly expensive) Tesla cars.
 Others are concerned about the other things we’ve mentioned, especially interfering with Tesla’s many ADAS and even self-driving features.

 Furthermore, a part of the US Tesla ownership doesn’t have front license plates because their states permit them not to have them.
-These residents of the 20 states mentioned above don’t have to worry about being pulled over by police for not having a front plate, nor do they have to contemplate drilling into the pristine surface.
+These residents of the 20 states mentioned above don’t have to worry about being pulled over by police for not having a front plate, nor do they have to contemplate sticking adhesive tape all over the pristine Tesla body’s surface.

 In our view, however, it’s never a good idea to break the law.
 If your state requires it, then affix those plates and continue to be a lawful road user.
 If it really is too much, then consider a different EV onto which you’d be willing to affix those plates.